uaraven/semblance/docs/manual.md

                       (rec (- x 1))))

   It will call itself, decreasing its parameter by one and once reached *0* it will terminate returning string "Tada".
-  This will work well if funtion `rec` is called with parameter less than [about] 500.
+  This will work well if function `rec` is called with parameter less than [about] 500.
 If called as `rec(1000)` the program will crash with StackOverflow exception.
   `recur` is similar to its namesake in Clojure, it evaluates its parameters, then rebinds them and jumps back to the recursion point.
-It is not necessary that `recur` is in tail position, but it is usually a good idea.
-The recur expression must match the arity of the recursion point.
+No check is performed to verify that `recur` is in tail position, however if there are any operators after the `recur` they will never receive control.
+The recur expression must match the arity of the recursion point, i.e. of the function inside which it is called.

   See next code block for an example of `recur` usage.